Speeches of Barack Obama: 2016 State of the Union Address

-Hiroshima Speech, 2016
+2016 Hiroshima Speech

-On May 27, 2016 Obama became the first sitting US President to visit Hiroshima, bombed by the US in 1945.
-He made a speech at the Hiroshima Peace Park to a small audience of around 100 people, including hibakusha, (atomic bomb survivors).
-His speech was followed by one by Japanese Prime Minister Shinzō Abe.
+On May 27, 2016, Obama became the first sitting US president to visit Hiroshima, bombed by the US in 1945.
+He made a speech at the Hiroshima Peace Park to a small audience of around 100 people, including hibakusha (atomic bomb survivors).
+His speech was followed by one by Japanese prime minister Shinzō Abe.

-Democratic National Convention, 2016
+2016 Democratic National Convention

-In one of the last major speeches of his presidency, Obama strongly endorsed Clinton as the Democratic nominee for president, saying "there has never been a man or woman more qualified than Hillary Clinton.
+In one of the last major speeches of his presidency, Obama strongly endorsed Clinton as the Democratic nominee for president on July 27, 2016, saying "there has never been a man or woman more qualified than Hillary Clinton.
 Not me, not Bill, nobody!"
 Obama contrasted his and Clinton's hopeful view of America with that of Republican nominee Donald Trump, which he called "deeply pessimistic."
 Obama argued that Trump was unqualified for the office, and was attempting to use fear to get elected.
 Michael Grunwald of Politico called it a "stirring but fundamentally defensive speech."
 Conservative blogger Erick Erickson tweeted "I disagree with the President on so much policy and his agenda, but appreciate the hope and optimism in this speech."
 After the speech, Clinton appeared on the stage for the first time in the convention, embracing her 2008 primary rival.

-Hillary Clinton Presidential Campaign speeches, 2016
+2016 Hillary Clinton Presidential Campaign speeches

 Barack Obama gave eighteen speeches on behalf of the Clinton Campaign, many of which were in battleground states, such as North Carolina and New Hampshire.
 His last speech on behalf of the campaign was delivered at a rally at Independence Hall in Philadelphia on the eve of Election Day on November 7, 2016.